sphamba/smear-cursor.nvim/README.md

     -- Smear cursor when moving within line or to neighbor lines smear_between_neighbor_lines = true,

-    -- Use floating windows to display smears outside buffers.
+    -- Use floating windows to display smears over wrapped lines or outside buffers.
     -- May have performance issues with other plugins. use_floating_windows = true,